kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_structures_java/syllabus.md

 * Homework should include at least one word or pdf document.
 Any code should be put into a zip file, please do not use WinRAR or tar.gz format.
 * Please write your full name in the homework document.
 * For assignment with coding, please take screenshot to prove that it is working.

+## No late submission

+* Professor will not send email to urge you for homework.
+* It is your responsibility to submit them on time.

 ## Course Schedule